We want to hear your story!

 Lived Experience Panel

 Bringing together people with lived experience to discuss the issues facing local people and families is vital in ensuring we can offer effective support.
-Our lived experience panel meets regularly and plays a key role in shaping the foodbanks services.
+Our lived experience panel meets regularly and plays a key role in shaping the foodbank's services and fighting stigma.